 LHC Heavy Ion run and has collected data both in pPb and PbPb

-yields corrected for the efficiencies she/he measured in the dedicated
+yields and will correct it for the efficiencies she/he measured in the

-Monte Carlo samples.
-The ratio of the states can be measured,
+dedicated Monte Carlo samples.
+The ratio of different states could

 matter effects using prompt D0 meson production in pPb collisions at

 5) J.Blouw et al., Proposal for LHCb Participation to the Heavy Ion Runs,